TechyGuy17/kryptokrona-mini-miner/README.md

 After this, you should have an image ready to be flashed to a SD card and then ready to be booted!
 Plug in an wifi/ethernet adapter in the board and a USB-c cable from your computer to the miner and then it should light up!
 The board will show up as a serial device and can be accessed through software like puTTY or minicom. settings are 115200,8,1 meaning 115200 baud rate, 8 bits and one stop bit.

 # Bonus
-If you want xmrig preinstalled to your keep on reading!
+If you want XKRig (XMRig) preinstalled to your keep on reading!

 Run the following command to move the required script to the right folder
 ```mv ../kryptokrona-mini-miner/Patches/customie-image.sh userpatches```